HomeBlogLanguagesEnglish vocabulary

 What card format works best for English vocabulary?

-The base format: word → translation + example
+The base format: word to translation + example

 Front side: the English word only, lowercase, no context.
 Back side: main translation, grammatical class (n., v., adj.), an example sentence, and ideally a register note (formal, informal, technical).
-This format is highly effective for common words.
+This format is highly effective for common words and provides the retrieval context needed to anchor the word for production.

 Go further with collocations

-English has strong collocation patterns: make a decision but take a risk, heavy rain but strong wind.
-These combinations are often counterintuitive for French speakers and deserve dedicated cards.
-Recommended format: “Complete: ___ a decision” → make (not take or do).
+English has strong collocation patterns: make a decision but take a risk, heavy rain but strong wind, do homework but make an effort.
+These combinations are often counterintuitive for French speakers and cannot be deduced from individual word meanings alone.

 False friends: dual-focus cards